gautaz/bolo/README.md

 }
 ```

-By default, none of these options are set which means that the `get` will block indefinitely if the binding for the asked `key` is never defined and the node will not ask its peers for the binding on a regular basis.
+By default, none of these options are set which means that:

+- the `get` will block indefinitely if the binding for the asked `key` is not already set and not set by anyone later
+- the node will not ask its peers for the binding on a regular basis to alleviate any UDP datagrams loss (like a lost `set` message)

-Note that these strategies are only needed if you cannot rely on the network and some UDP packets are lost from time to time.
+> The askInterval option is only needed if you cannot rely on the network and some UDP packets are lost from time to time.

 ### Closing the node